-MEMORANDUM OF UNDERSTANDING

-BETWEEN

-MALENY DISTRICT GREEN HILLS FUND

-AND

-SUNSHINE COAST COUNCIL

-This Memorandum Of Understanding (MOU) is hereby made and entered into by and between the Maleny District Green Hills Fund, hereinafter referred to as ‘Green Hills’, and Sunshine Coast Council, hereinafter referred to as ‘Council’.
+This Memorandum Of Understanding (MOU) is between the Maleny District Green Hills Fund, hereinafter referred to as ‘Green Hills’, and Sunshine Coast Council, hereinafter referred to as ‘Council’.

 PURPOSE

 The purpose of this MOU is to provide a framework for co-operation and mutual support between Green Hills and Council to enhance and maintain the environmental and recreational values of the public open space on the Maleny Community Precinct (MCP).